maikirakiwi/M-CASE/README.md

 Developed based on my past experience as an Audio Engineer & working at different companies.

+# Project Goals:
+- Reduce transient smearing
+- Reduce CPU usage / complexity of processing
+- Wider compatibility instead of a dedicated audio plugin (rethink way to achieve this)
+- Native Support with Discord's Audio Subsystem
+- A lighter mode of operation for speeches/voice chat only (Discord)

-# Current Status: (Last Updated 7 April 2021)
+# Current Status: (Last Updated 4 June 2021)
-> UPDATE: (04/07/2020) This project has been commercialized and thus I can no longer publish updates on this repository.
-Thank you for your interest in this project, if you have any further questions, you can contact me at maikiwi@megumi.dev.
+> UPDATE: (06/04/2020) As per new agreement with the Party, this repo is allowed to be updated again for solely demonstration purposes outside Mainland China.
+Please do not spread this to Mainland China if you are from any of those regions.

 > Effect is audibly better.
 Revised Algorithm increases efficiency by up to 300% compared to initial build.
 > Near Real-Time processing is in sight and will be built-in to the Recorder's firmware by the end of 2021.